spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke/index.md

 ---
 layout: single
-title:  "Halyard on GKE Quickstart"
+title:  "Try out Halyard on GKE"
 sidebar:
   nav: setup
 ---

 {% include toc %}

+> Note: we recommend that you install Spinnaker following the [standard setup directions](/setup/) rather than using this guide, which is just a set of commands to get Spinnaker up and running on GCS and GKE.

-In this quickstart, you will learn the basics of [Halyard](/setup/install/halyard/), Spinnaker's tool for managing your Spinnaker instance.
+In this guide, you will learn the basics of [Halyard](/setup/install/halyard/), Spinnaker's tool for managing your Spinnaker instance.

 ## Overview